Centrally situated, Genoa is the perfect home base from which to discover many fascinating villages in Liguria! Maybe a day trip.

 3. Take a ferry boat to reach the tiny village of San Fruttuoso di Camogli

-You can reach this enchanting village, property of FAI (The Italian National Trust) which took care of its restoration, taking a ferry from Santa Margherita Ligure, but for those who love to hike I always suggest to reach it by foot.
+You can reach this enchanting village, property of FAI (The Italian National Trust) which took care of its restoration, taking a ferry from Santa Margherita Ligure, but for those who love to hike we always suggest to reach it by foot.

 The views are amazing, trust me!